wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-bat-olitiau.md

 **Movement:** slow, fly fast <br>
 **Morale:** brave <br>

-Bats have a very keen hearing, allowing them to easily spot their preys and predators in the dark: as long as they can hear, they can detect invisible creatures.
+Bats have a very keen hearing, allowing them to easily spot their prey and predators in the dark: as long as they can hear, they can detect invisible creatures.

 In a swarm, Olitiau Bats are immune to being grappled or attacked by single target spells, and resist mind and weapon damage.
 However, they take double damage from area of effect attacks.